Ptrskay3/async-await/slides.md

 - Supports large number of tasks

-- They are related to generators and the `yield` keyword in languages such as Python, C#
+- They are related to generators and the `yield` keyword in some languages

+- Python, Go, Kotlin

 ---